jake2panda/LLMTransformer/README.md

-Here I have shown a simple text generating llm model.You can train this model using any text you want.I ran it on machine on a cpu and with this current configurations I was abe to reduce loss up to 1.6264.
+Here I have shown a simple text generating llm model.You can train this model using any text you want.I ran it on my machine on a cpu and with this current configurations I was abe to reduce loss up to 1.6264.

 Here is my training loss